 edited by Alessandro De Giorgi

 After decades of vertical increases in imprisonment rates, the US carceral system is in a state of structural crisis.
-This special issue of Social Justice analyzes the carceral field in the United States and Canada in an attempt to decode current trends and anticipate future developments.
+This issue analyzes the carceral field in the US and Canada to decode current trends and anticipate future developments.

 Read the Editor’s Introduction [free pdf download]